UPDATE: This offer has expired.

 Unlike many other Chase cards within the same “family”, you are eligible for the IHG Rewards Club Premier Credit Card even if you are a current IHG Select Credit Card member.
 In my opinion, there is no reason to actually upgrade your old card to the new card, but to instead apply for the new card to take advantage of the limited time offer as well as the new benefits.

 Of course, that is if you are able to take a hit against your Chase “5/24” status.
-Right now, this card is offering up to 140,000 points after meeting the minimum spend requirement — it is the highest offer we’ve ever seen for the card.
-However, the offer is set to expire on Jan.
-13, 2021.
+Right now, this card is offering up to 125,000 points plus a reward night certificate after meeting the minimum spend requirement.

 If you are a cardmember for both cards and you use points for exactly a four night stay, you’ll ultimately be spending 32.5% less points.
 For example, let’s say you are staying at a property that requires 40,000 points for a free night.
 This will typically cost you 160,000 points for your 4-night stay.
 However, if you have the IHG Rewards Club Premier Credit Card, it’ll only cost you 120,000 points due to the 4th night free benefit.